arloan/appconf/README.md

 ## Usage

-Say you have a ruby app named `awsome`, need a default configuration file located in `conf` directory under your app's root path, named `awsome.yaml` like this (in YAML):
+Say you have a ruby app named `awsome`, need a default configuration file located in `config` directory under your app's root path, named `awsome.config.yaml` like this (in YAML):

 ```yaml
 ---